johanste/serviceapievolution/guidance.md

 For example, [azure-mgmt-storage](https://pypi.org/project/azure-mgmt-storage/8.0.0/) for Python has had 5 major version changes since 2019.

-### Current SDK versioning proposal
+### Updated SDK versioning proposal

-The current Azure SDK client library proposal is to add support for multiple service api versions in a single library.
+In order to address the issues listed above, the updated Azure SDK client library proposal is to, instead of introducing a new major library version for a new API version, add support for multiple service api versions in a single library.
 By default, the latest service API version at the point of the release of the library is used, but a developer can opt in to earlier API versions.

-The tolerance for changes that may break a small subset of customers is higher between versions of a client library than for a service api since a developer/customer has to make an explicit change to their application in order to reference a new version of a library.
-This allows them to properly change their application before deploying it into production.
+It is worth pointing out that the tolerance for changes that may break a small subset of customers is higher between versions of a client library than for a service api since a developer/customer has to make an explicit change to their application in order to reference a new version of a library.
+This allows a customer to properly change their application on their own schedule before deploying it into production.

-The ability to support multiple API versions is dependent on services not regularly making large *contract or semantical breaking changes*.
-There is a strong correlation between changes that are difficult to abstract away in a client library that supports multiple API versions and changes that would cause friction in updating to a new version of a client library.
+The proposal is not entirely without issues.
+The ability to support multiple API versions is dependent on services not regularly making large *contract or semantical breaking changes* since those types of changes would be hard to abstract away in a client library.
+However, this class of changes would be problematic in the prvious proposal as well, since there is a strong correlation between changes that are difficult to abstract away in a client library that supports multiple API versions and changes that would cause friction in updating to a new version of a client library.

-> TODO: Should we add more examples here?

-### Proposed changes to guidance and documentation
+## Proposed changes to guidance and documentation

 The proposed changes below are in addition to providing more tooling to both help review and detect changes as they are deployed.
 It is fully understood that guidance alone does not solve the problem.

 #### Update the terminology in guidance from "breaking" to "changes that require a new API version".

-> TODO: better name, please...
+> TODO: I'd love to get proposals of better names, please...

 Teams assume they understand what breaking means without reading our guidelines.
 And they often use the incorrect definition of the term.